BenmezOthmane/Modern-Defense-Pipeline-Lab/docs/implementation-plan.md

 - Configure Wazuh Manager
 - Install and configure Wazuh Dashboard (Kibana/OpenSearch interface)
 - Open required ports (for agent communication)
-- Connect Windows and Linux agents to the SIEM
-- Verify log ingestion from all endpoints

 ---